Argon 36

 The central rod of Ar36 analogous with Carbon 12 (stable) nucleus.
 Ar36 = C12 + 6 He4 alpha particles

-The nucleus of Ar40 builds up by 4T+14D, stable.
+The nucleus of Ar40 builds up by 4T+14D, in a line, stable.
 No way for ring.

 Structure of nuclei of elements